 Some of these universities are waiving GMAT conditionally

-Before you go further ahead and shortlist any of these schools, there are a few important things to keep in mind.
-While some of the universities on this list are waiving GMAT outright, others are asking students to fulfill other requirements.
+Before you go further and shortlist any of these schools, there are a few important things to consider.
+While some of the universities on this list are waiving the GMAT outright, others ask students to fulfill other requirements.
 These include-

 - A minimum GPA requirement